Kamppix/QuotaScalingMoons/README.md

 ### All players need to have the mod installed and identically configured.

-(apart from scrap and enemy values, which are free to play with server-side)
+(apart from scrap and enemy related stuff, which are free to play with server-side)

 <br>